 Fifth Saturday in the month - April to September

-Regular trains daily all year from Exeter to Torbay and Plymouth includes Ivybridge PDF: D timetable showing trains from London, Bristol and Taunton to Exeter, Torbay and Plymouth (valid from 10 December 2023 to 1 June 2024).
+Regular trains daily all year from Exeter to Torbay and Plymouth includes Ivybridge PDF: D timetable showing trains from London, Bristol and Taunton to Exeter, Torbay and Plymouth (valid from 18 May 2024 to 13 December 2025).
 See also GWR Train Times

-The summer timetable starts on 15 May 2022 with trains every hour in both directions from early morning until late evening.
-The timetable is available for download here: D2 The Dartmoor line Tarka line 10 December 2023 to 1 June 2024 - PDF (Mondays to Saturdays & Sundays).
-For further details see the Dartmoor Line.
+The summer timetable started on 18 May 2025 with trains every hour in both directions from early morning until late evening.
+The timetable is available for download here: Exeter to Okehampton (The Dartmoor line) and Barnstaple (The Tarka line) - PDF (Mondays to Saturdays & Sundays valid 18 May 2025 to 13 December 2025) For further details see the Dartmoor Line.

-Winter service Plymouth to Gunnislake PDF: D5 Plymouth to Gunnislake (valid from 10 December 2023 to 1 June 2024).
+Winter service Plymouth to Gunnislake PDF: D5 Plymouth to Gunnislake (valid from 18 May 2025 to 13 December 2025).

 See also GWR Train Times